-William David May was convicted of murdering Jack Sturdivant and was executed in the electric chair in 1935.
+William David May was executed in the electric chair in 1935.
 Clip is from the September 6 Dallas Morning News.

 Stevens avoided the death penalty when his murder conviction was overturned in 1935 because of errors by the trial judge.
 But Stevens was sentenced to twenty-seven years for the mail robbery and a narcotics charge.
 He arrived at a new maximum-security prison—Alcatraz—about the same time as Al Capone and Machine Gun Kelly (who had a hideout on Mulkey Street in Fort Worth).

 As Stevens awaited a retrial on the murder charge in 1936, he had little good to say about the guest accommodations at “the Government’s Devil’s Island.”
 Clip is from the September 13 Dallas Morning News.

 O. D. Stevens was acquitted of murder in his retrial and served only sixteen years in prison.
 He was released in 1950 and moved to Arkansas.